rockettheme/docs/Docs/wordpress/themes/voxel/demo_slideinset.md

 The SlideInset section actually creates a RokSprocket widget within a RokSprocket widget for the visitor.
 It combines two different RokSprocket elements into a single interface for your visitors to enjoy.
 The result is a unique look that enhances user experience.

-Here's the widget breakdown for the SlideInset section:
+Here is the widget breakdown for the SlideInset section:

 * RokSprocket

 #### RokSprocket
 The **Most Popular** menu located in the main slideshow on the front page is a RokSprocket widget.
-You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.
+You will need to do two things to prepare this widget so that it looks similar to the one in the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Lists** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].